 I recommend booking at least 4-5 days before your helicopter ride.
-This is usually a good window so that you can get a rough gauge on weather conditions.
-However, keep in mind that during peak season it’s best to book weeks in advance to secure a spot.
+This is usually a good window so that you can get a rough gauge of weather conditions.
+However, keep in mind that during peak season it's best to book weeks in advance to secure a spot.

 Furthermore, in the case of poor weather, it's always possible to reschedule, especially if booking through Viator.